mendixlabs/mendix-dropdown-container/README.md

 From Mendix 8.2.x and upwards it is possible to to add standard Mendix components to widgets.
 This Dropdown Container will behave as a dropdown button, but you can model the inside of the container using Mendix Studio Pro.

-> NOTE: A Pluggable widget (as of now) can only contain other pluggable components like buttons and texts.
+> NOTE 1: A Pluggable widget (as of now) can only contain other pluggable components like buttons and texts.
 You cannot add listviews.
 This is a limitation in the platform, not the widget.
 See [here](https://github.com/JelteMX/mendix-dropdown-container/issues/3)

-> UPDATE: It seems that the capabilities for containment area's (that is used in this widget) is improved in [Mendix Studio 8.10](https://docs.mendix.com/releasenotes/studio-pro/8.10#8100).
+> UPDATE 1: It seems that the capabilities for containment area's (that is used in this widget) is improved in [Mendix Studio 8.10](https://docs.mendix.com/releasenotes/studio-pro/8.10#8100).
 If you have issues, please update to at least 8.10.

+> NOTE 2: There seems to be an issue with rendering a Dropdown Container is a table (Platform issue).
+Advice: Update to [8.11](https://docs.mendix.com/releasenotes/studio-pro/8.11), it seems that some issues were found with the pluggable widgets regarding this, should be fixed in that version.

 ![Modeler](/assets/modeler.png)